Categories

 How is the minimum wage calculated and what will change from 2025?

 The minimum wage is not only the lowest possible remuneration for work, but also affects other amounts.
-Find out how it works, who sets it, how to calculate the correct minimum wage per hour for different types of jobs and what changes to prepare for from 2025.
+Find out how it works, what the current minimum wage is, how to correctly calculate the minimum hourly wage for different types of employment, and what changes apply after the amendment to the Labor Code.

-What is the minimum wage and how is it set?
+What is the minimum wage and how is it determined?

-Minimum wage means the lowest allowable pay for work done that you can pay your full-time workers.
-The monthly amount corresponds to a normal working week of 40 hours and is also converted to the minimum hourly rate.
+The minimum wage is the lowest permissible remuneration for work performed that you can pay your full-time employees.
+The monthly amount corresponds to the usual 40-hour working week and is also converted to a minimum hourly rate.

-The minimum wage does not include supplements for:
+The minimum wage does not include bonuses for:

 - night work;